stracquadaniolab/pygna/docs/CLI.rst

 Network Summaries and Visualisation
 -----------------------------------

 Before running any geneset-network analysis is a good practice to extract basic information on the network and the geneset or to visualise the network.
 We provide a function to obtain the network summary ( or the summary of a single genesets) and another utility to write an annotated graphml file ( visualise it on Cytoscape ).

 .. autofunction:: pygna.command.network_summary

 .. code-block:: text

     pygna network-summary [-h] [-g GENESET_INPUT_FILE] [-s SETNAME] network-file text-output degree-figure-file c-components-figure-file

-    This function saves the principal info of a graph:
-    - network properties
-    - degree distribution
-    - connected components diagnostic

-    If a geneset/setname is passed to the function, the properties of the subgraph are evaluated

     positional arguments:
       network-file          network file